daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 Functions which deal with source code files.
 Source code is discovered within a given path and searched for functions and associated requirement IDs.
 The external program Universal Ctags is used to scan for functions.

-#### REQ-TRAQ-SWL-6 Scan for source code
+#### REQ-TRAQ-SWL-6 Check for supported source code

-Reqtraq SHALL scan all folders within a given path, relative to the git repository root, searching for supported source code files (those with an extension: c, h, cc, hh or go).
+The code component SHALL check the provided source code files and make sure only supported files are parsed as code.

 ##### Attributes:
 - Parents: REQ-TRAQ-SWH-2